-The first white settler in the Santa Cruz mountain section, a pioneer hunter, rancher, teamster and road-builder, McKiernan was the idol of every small boy in the mountains and the friend and counselor of all.
+One of the first settlers in the Santa Cruz mountain section, a pioneer hunter, rancher, teamster and road-builder, McKiernan was the idol of every small boy in the mountains and the friend and counselor of all.
 His motto was "Right wrongs nobody. "

 The simple statement, "I knew Mountain Charlie, " was the proud boast of many an old mountain man, while tales of this half-legendary figure are rampant in the region.
 Disfigured by an encounter with a wounded grizzly bear, it was said of McKieran that a grizzly meeting him on trail would be first to give way - a typical mountain yarn that in no manner detracted from the sterling reputation of the man.

 Charles Henry (Mountain Charlie, as the Zayante Indians chose to call him) McKiernan was born in 1825 in County Leitrim Ireland, and reared in County Cavan.
 As a quartermaster In the British army, he traveled in Australia and New Zealand, where he was stationed, when word of the California gold strike came in 1848.

 His enlistment having expired, he signed as a sailor on a ship, the "El Dorado."
 Arriving in San Francisco in the spring of 1849, not waiting for their pay, the sailors at once joined runners who met them at the ship with bottles of whiskey for inducement, and set out for the mines at wages of $20 a day. as compared to the $20 a year, which had been the prevailing wage when McKiernan left Ireland.